Circumvent Debian Bootstrap

 creating an initial tree to begin with, this procedure

-is acceptable though.
+is acceptable, though.

-To make use of a bootstrap_package
+To make use of a bootstrap_package, the name of that package

 needs to be referenced in the KIWI NG description as follows: